-Race, education, income impact trust in health informationNovember 30th, 2012 by Joan Vos Macdonald in Health /
+Race, education, income impact trust in health informationNovember 30, 2012 by Joan Vos Macdonald in Medicine & Health / Health

 Race, education, and income impact health information-seeking, confidence in obtaining health information and trust in health information sources.

 A recent study in the Journal of Healthcare for the Poor and Underserved, found that while 70 percent of all U.S. adults seek health-related information from the Web, their doctors, television and other sources, factors such as race, ethnicity, education level and economic status can make it harder for some to access such essential information.